Our Technology

 The Role of Genetics

-We also integrate data from both biological parents of the embryo (trio sequencing), and data from the embryo’s transcriptome (RNA) as well as the genome (DNA).
+We also integrate data from both biological parents of the embryo (trio sequencing) and data from the embryo’s transcriptome (RNA) as well as its genome (DNA).

 Our technology identifies the key information needed for IVF success, providing clear answers when it matters most.
 In our validation study, six out of seven embryo sets included at least one embryo with no detectable risk of pregnancy loss or genetic disease, giving parents a confident choice for their first transfer.